Organizing company

 Article 8

-The Hospitality ON Committee is solely responsible for reviewing all Corporate applications received and selecting the six (6) shortlisted projects per category.
-This first evaluation ensures that only the most relevant, innovative, and high-quality projects representative of the hospitality sector’s progress are retained.
+The Hospitality ON Committee is solely responsible for reviewing all applications received and selecting the six (6) Shortlisted Candidates per category.
+This first evaluation ensures that only the most relevant, innovative, and high-quality projects representative of the hospitality sector’s progress is retained.

-From the shortlisted projects, the Hospitality ON Committee will then determine the three (3) finalists and the winner for all Corporate categories not subject to public voting.
+From the Shortlisted Candidates, the Hospitality ON Committee will then determine the three (3) Finalists and the Winner for all categories not subject to public voting.

-The winners in the following Corporate categories will be determined during the official ceremony through a public vote:
+The Winners in the following categories will be determined during the official ceremony through a public vote:

 • Best Concept on the Move